docsforadobe/after-effects-plugin-guide/docs/effect-ui-events/tips-and-tricks.rst

 An arbitrary data parameter is an excellent way to manage your custom UI.

-Store state, preference, and last-item-used information in an arb, and you’ll always be able to recover it.
+Store state, preference, and last-item-used information in an arb, and you'll always be able to recover it.

 After Effects manages parameters with a much richer message stream than custom UIs.